real-stanford/dice-rl/README.md

 * `n_step`: the number of steps for n-step return.
 In our experiments, we find that increasing this number to 3 or 5 works well for long-horizon tasks.

 * `critic_ensemble_size`: the number of critics in the critic ensemble.
 In our experiments, we find that using an ensemble of 10 critics works well for all tasks.

+### Finetuning time
+On an RTX 4090 GPU, finetuning the Transport (pixel) policy checkpoint takes about 24 hours to converge, while finetuning the Tool Hang (pixel) checkpoint takes about 48 hours.
+The main bottleneck is the RL update, which typically takes around 1 second per batch.

 # Code Acknowledgements
 Our code base is built on top of the following repositories.
 We thank the authors for open-sourcing their code.